Ivory Coast: 2023 Afcon postponed to 2024 over weather concerns | Africanews

 Since CAF's decided to align itself with European calendars, this is the second time the AFCON is rescheduled at the beginning of the year.

 The decision was motivated this time by weather concerns.
-The Ivorian meteorological agency, predicted heavy rainfall in many parts of the country where the stadia will be located.
+The Ivorian meteorological agency, Sodexam, predicted heavy rainfall in many parts of the country where the stadia will be located.

 Ivory Coast has a tropical climate and June, is the height of the rainy season.